Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths: Regularity of laws

-One problem is that it is in general quite difficult to obtain moment bounds on the Jacobian (and its inverse) for equations of the type \eref{eqn:SDErpi} when the driving noise is only $\gamma$-H\"older for some $\gamma > {1\over 3}$.
-(Rather than $\gamma > {1\over 2}$.)
-The best bounds obtained in \cite{Friz:Vict:10} rule out a downright explosion of the Jacobian, but only yield logarithmic moments in general.
-The very recent article \cite{CLL11} obtains such moment bounds, but under boundedness conditions that are stronger than Assumption~\ref{ass:growth}.
-See also \cite{PeterExp} for a related result.
-We therefore state the moment bounds on the solution and its Jacobian as an additional assumption:
+One problem is that it is in general quite difficult to obtain moment bounds on the Jacobian (and its inverse) for equations of the type (\ref{eqnSDErpi}) when the driving noise is only $\gamma$-H\"older for some $\gamma> \frac{1}{ 3}$ (rather than $\gamma> \frac{1}{ 2}$).
+The best bounds obtained in \cite{FrizVict10} rule out a downright explosion of the Jacobian, but only yield logarithmic moments in general.
+The very recent article~\cite{CLL11} obtains such moment bounds, but under boundedness conditions that are stronger than Assumption~\ref{assgrowth}.
+See also~\cite{PeterExp} for a related result.
+We therefore state the moment bounds on the solution and its Jacobian as an additional assumption.
+We will use $\tE$ and $\tilde{\mathbb P}$ to denote the expectation and probability, respectively, conditioned on the past of the driving noise $w_{-}$.